yvgny/dotfiles/README.md

 All the dotfiles I share between my setups are here.

-To install automatically all the dotfiles and save the previous one in a `.dotfiles_backup` folder, do the following:
+To install automatically all the dotfiles and save the conflicting ones in a `.dotfiles_backup` folder, execute the following steps:

 ```bash
 git clone https://github.com/yvgny/dotfiles.git ~/.dotfiles
 bash ~/.dotfiles/setup.sh
 ```

-The script uses symbolic link to map all the dotfiles from the home directory to the ones in `.dotfiles`.
+The script uses symbolic links to map all the dotfiles from the home directory to the ones in `.dotfiles`.